ismail062/credit-safe/README.md

 5. code structure to create different versions of the api

 #### Could be implemented to enhance api
-1. security / authentication / authorization is missing at the moment. e.g. firebase authentication or oAuth can be used.
+1. security / authentication / authorization is missing at the moment. e.g. `firebase authentication` or `oAuth` can be used.
-2. input validation is not implemented.
-Joi validation can be used to validate request parameters.
+2. input validation is not implemented. `Joi` validation can be used to validate request parameters.
-3. Test are not written. different js libraries can be used such as TestCafe, ChaiJs and mochajs library
+3. Test are not written. different js libraries can be used such as `TestCafe`, `ChaiJs` and `mochajs` library